binary-mindset/etag-demo/README.md

 This project contains a very basic example of how to implement the ETag in SpringBoot based APIs

-## Add the following bean
+## How to

-The class KarateRunnerTest takes care of running the features and generating Cucumber reports with the results
+Add the following bean in your config:

 ```java
 @Bean